bioinfo-pf-curie/mpiBWA/README.txt

 Release notes
 ------------

 Release 1.0 from 11/01/2018

+Update and changes in Experimental branch

 1) 100% reproducibility between mpiBWA and BWA MEM (8 threads).

 We compare BWA MEM with 8 threads and mpiBWA with various number of workers.
-First we sort the SAM file by name and then weuse JVar kit to compare positions, flags, and cigars.
+First we sort the SAM file by name and then we use JVar kit to compare positions, flags, and cigars.

-2) How the algorithm works for the Experimental branch.
+2) How the algorithm works for the Experimental branch?

-Terminology: In the following explanation a worker is a group of jobs who are responsible for reading, chopping the fastq and writing results.
-During the alignment each worker launch 8 threads to mimic the results of original BWA MEM.
-This is why the total number of CPU needed for the job is workers * 8.
+Terminology: In the following explanation a worker is a group of jobs who are responsible
+for reading, chopping the fastq and writing results.
+During the alignment each worker
+launch 8 threads to mimic the results of original BWA MEM.
+This is why the total number of CPU needed for the job
+is workers * 8.

 The algorithm is divided in two steps.

 In the first step each job loads a part of the fastq file and compute the offset of each read.
-Then each worker compute offset chunks of fastq with 10 mega bases.
+Then each worker computes offset chunks of fastq with 10 mega bases.

-In the second step each worker start the alignment on 8 threads.
+In the second step each worker starts the alignment on 8 threads.
 When the alignment is finished workers are responsible for writing results with shared file pointers.

-3) How to you chose the number of workers
+3) How do you chose the number of workers?

 It is important to take the number of workers according to the memory size a CPU can manage.
-For instance with a 688Gb forward fastq file you can chose 352 workers it makes 2gb per worker and with 176 worker it makes 4 Gb per cpu.
+For instance with a 688Gb forward fastq file you can chose 352 workers it makes 2gb per
+worker and with 176 worker it makes 4Gb per cpu.
 Above 4Gb per workers the memory pressure could be high.

+Never use the mpiBWA version with 1 worker, in this case prefer the original BWA MEM algorithm.

+4) Next moves are

+	a) manage the trimmed reads.
+	b) reduce memory load during the first step of the algorithm with a sliding buffers.

 Release 1.0 from 04/11/2017